AODocs-Dev/api-documentation/src/Guides/30-Manage AODocs documents/Data handling tutorial.md

 In this tutorial you'll port some Drive files to become attached to AODocs **documents** inside some AODocs **libraries**.
 Once attached, you'll create/add/patch/update/delete **documents**, **attachments**, **properties**, and **metadata**.
 Whenever appropriate, for each task, you'll get a link to the specific part of the API portal needed to accomplish the task.

-> ⭑   **Note**: Note: We recommend following all the steps in sequence, as they mostly depend on the previous steps.
+> ⭑   **Note**: We recommend following all the steps in sequence, as they mostly depend on the previous steps.

 The list of steps is as follows: